AyushPatel94/scroll-to-top-extension/README.md

 - Minimal permissions required
 - Easy to install manually (no Chrome Web Store needed)

+## 💬 Works with ChatGPT Conversations

+This extension also works seamlessly with **ChatGPT**:

+- 🔝 Instantly scrolls to the top of any ChatGPT conversation
+- 🧠 Works with both the **main page scroll** and **the inner chat message container**
+- 🖱️ Just click the toolbar icon — no setup, no popup

 ## 📁 Files Included

 - `manifest.json` – Chrome extension config (Manifest V3)